 Let’s discuss each part in-depth: Topic As its name suggests, the topic column is what you’ll be discussing during the meeting.
 Ask yourself the topics that need to be discussed with your sales partner.
 You can also ask your partner if he has other topics he wishes to discuss beforehand and why.

 If you tell your partners how they can prepare for a meeting, it shows how much you value their time.
 You’ll also get to have meaningful conversations and not waste time on misunderstandings or catching up because they’re already prepared.

-Structure involves listing down the concrete action steps needed to address the issue.
-This helps both you and your partner understand what will be accomplished and how will it be done in the short timeframe.
+The structure involves listing down the concrete action steps needed to address the issue.
+This helps both you and your partner understand what will be accomplished and how will it be done in a short timeframe.
 Your partner will also be happy to know that their time won’t be wasted.

 How do you stay on top of mind with your partner?
 Got any tips?
-Let us know in the comments below.
+Let us know.